bob1de/hass-apps/docs/apps/schedy/events.rst

   * ``room_name``: the name of the room to re-schedule as defined in Schedy's configuration (not the ``friendly_name``) (default: ``null``, which means all rooms)

   * ``mode``: There are two different re-scheduling modes you can choose from. (default: ``"reevaluate"``)

-    * ``"reevaluate"``: Re-evaluate the schedule and, if the result has changed, set the new value to all actors in the room.
-If a re-scheduling timer is already running, nothing is done before that timer goes off.
+    * ``"reevaluate"``: Re-evaluate the schedule and, if the result has changed compared to the previous evaluation, set the new value to all actors in the room.
+If a re-scheduling timer is already running, nothing is done until that timer goes off.
       This is the mode you normally want when notifying Schedy about state changes of entities used in your schedule.
     * ``"reset"``: Re-evaluate the schedule and set the resulting value to all actors in the room, no matter if it has changed or not.
-This mode also cancels an eventually running re-schedule timer and performs the re-scheduling immediately.
+This mode also cancels an eventually running re-scheduling timer and performs the re-scheduling immediately.
-      Use this mode in order to discard any manual adjustment at one of the actors, e.g. when presence state has changed or a master switch was tripped.
+      Use this mode in order to discard any manual adjustment at one of the actors, e.g. when presence state has changed or a master switch was tripped and you want to ensure all actors are updated.
       This is exactly what the built-in automatic re-scheduling does after manual adjustments when configured.